 They call CO2 which is a colorless odorless trace gas that is also a primary energy source – Sun + CO2 for all plant life a pollutant and Greenhouse gas.
 CO2 does retain heat in the atmosphere so there is cause for concern over whether too much can overheat things.
 The science is not settled and is in fact extremely complicated with much still unknown.
 For example, just this week it was reported that scientists “discovered” that earth’s atmosphere actually extends out to the moon.
 What else might we not know about the atmosphere and climate?
 We do know that the CO2 effect on heating the earth is negatively logarithmic meaning after some point of concentration, the warming effect gets logarithmically less and less effective.
 We are well past that point today.
 So the addition of CO2 has almost no more direct warming effects.

-This brings us back, though through a long and winding undocumented and non cited rant to the point of questioning the need for massive taxation on Maine people.
-Will the tax do anything?
+This brings us back, though through a long and winding undocumented and not cited rant to the point of questioning the need for massive taxation on Maine people.
+Will, the tax do anything?

 Maine State government has no leading role to play in this.
 Taxing Maine people to the point of unaffordability accomplishes nothing.